|

 OpenSees version 2.5.0 or newer: executable present in the directory

-TCL/TK installed Installing and running DYANAS standalone 1.
-Run the installer (DYANAS_setup.exe) and follow the installation
+that include TCL/TK in the installation package) * Installing and running DYANAS standalone 1.
+Run the installer (DYANAS_setup.exe) and follow the installation instructions.

-instructions.
-For the installation path, make sure to select a non-system
+For the installation path, make sure to select a non-system location on your

 with the OpenSees